python-bonobo/bonobo/docs/guide/services.rst

                 'category': database.get_category_name_for_sku(row['sku'])
             }

-Both pieces of code tells bonobo that your transformation expect a service called "orders_database", that will be injected to your calls under the parameter name "database".
+Both of the above code samples tell bonobo that your transformation expects a service called "orders_database", which will be injected to your calls under the parameter name "database".

 Providing implementations at run-time
 -------------------------------------

-Bonobo will expect you to provide a dictionary of all service implementations required by your graph.
+Bonobo expects you to provide a dictionary of all service implementations required by your graph.

 .. code-block:: python